 Plan an easy menu, we decided on roast chicken à la Whole Foods, served with a few homemade salads and a french baguette, delicious!
 Lastly, a celebration wouldn’t be a celebration without a little bubbly beverage or two…cue the music, ah yes, a little Stan Getz and Joao Gilberto as the sun slips into the ocean.

 Birthday parties?
-I love them, but, for now, or until this virus is under control, we need to do our part by staying safe and healthy.
-It was a great birthday celebrating at the beach with my peeps; I’m looking forward to normal times soon, hugs all around:)
+I love them, but for now, or until this virus is under control, we need to do our part by staying safe and healthy.
+It was a great birthday celebration at the beach with my peeps; I’m looking forward to normal times soon; hugs all around:)